 Still, Paulus may have been one of the most fortunate of the German survivors of Stalingrad.

 Some estimate that more than 90 percent of the surrendered Germans would not survive Soviet captivity for long.
 Of the 330,000 who had occupied Stalingrad, barely 5,000 survived the war.

 Paulus and his second-in-command, Gen. Walther von Seydlitz-Kurzbach, however, found a way to stay alive.
 They cooperated with Soviet officials through the "Free Germany Committee," a propaganda group composed of war prisoners who broadcast anti-Nazi messages.
 Paulus and Seydlitz would go on to become highly vocal critics of the Nazis for the rest of the war.

 The Battle of Stalingrad marked the turning point of World War II.
 In the end, it was the fight against the Soviets, not against western Europe, that led to the Nazis' defeat.
 After the Battle of Stalingrad, even the tone of the Nazi propaganda changed.
 The loss had been so devastating that it could not be denied, and it was the first time that Hitler publicly acknowledged defeat.

-Joseph Goebbels, Hitler's propaganda specialist, gave a speech after the Battle stressing the mortal danger that Germany faced, and calling for total warfare against the east.
+Joseph Goebbels, Hitler's propaganda specialist, gave a speech after the battle stressing the mortal danger that Germany faced, and calling for total warfare on the Eastern front.
 Thereafter, they launched Operation Citadel, attempting to destroy the Red Army at the Battle of Kursk, but they would fail yet again.

 This time, the Nazis would not recover.